josipcodes/community-helper/README.md

 - As a user, I can instantly recognise the Community Helper tab by it's favicon so that I avoid unnecessary clicks.
 - As a user, I can login so that I can check on the progress of my task/request or accept a task/request.
 - As a user, I can log out from the site so that I don't jeopardize my or someone else's information.
-- As a user, I can ensure my own privacy with login being required for any sensitive areas of the website so that I can be at easy with my information and information of others.
+- As a user, I can ensure my own privacy with login being required for any sensitive areas of the website so that I can be at ease with my information and information of others.
 - As a user, I can filter through requests so that I save time while looking for a suitable one.
 - As a user, I can see the location of the owner so that I can decide if I want to open the task to read more about it and accept it.
 - As a user, I can open an active request so that I can view it in full and decide if I want to accept it.